Masterminds/log-go/README.md

 # Log Package

-The log package provides a common interface that can be used in applications and libraries along with reference implementation wrappers for logrus, zap, the Go standard library package, and for a CLI.
+The log package provides a common interface for logging that can be used in applications and libraries along with reference implementations for logrus, zap, the Go standard library package, and for a CLI (console app).

 [![Go Report Card](https://goreportcard.com/badge/github.com/Masterminds/log-go)](https://goreportcard.com/report/github.com/Masterminds/log-go)
 [![](https://github.com/Masterminds/semver/workflows/Tests/badge.svg)](https://github.com/Masterminds/log-go/actions)
 [![GoDoc](https://img.shields.io/static/v1?label=go.dev&message=reference&color=blue)](https://pkg.go.dev/github.com/Masterminds/log-go)

-## The Problem

-The problem is that there are many logging packages where each has its own interface.
-This makes it difficult to mix and match libraries and code that depend on different interfaces.
-It also makes it difficult to change logging libraries if the one you are using becomes deprecated or you would like to switch to a different one (e.g., you want to tie into a logging service).

-The log package aims to provide a solution to this problem.

-## Use Cases

-This library was born out of a specific problem that also presents itself as a solution for a second use case.

-### Use Case 1: Console and Logging

-I was working on an application that needs to write output to the console (sometimes with color) and to logrus. logrus is in the maintenance stage of development (it's even recommending other logging packages) so I can see it someday being replaced in the system I'll have to deal with.

-I needed a solution that let me write messages that in some situations are sent to console output and in other situations are sent to logs.
-In the first situation it is as part of a CLI application.
-In the second case the code is imported as a library in a service.

-The solution is to use an interface with varying implementations.

-### Use Case 2: Logging In Go Is Diverse Which Makes It Hard

-Rust, PHP, and many other languages have APIs for logging that different implementations can implement.
-This makes logging pluggable and improves library interoperability.

-This is a secondary use case and benefit from having an interface.
+## Why A Log Interface

+In many programming languages there is a logging interface.
+Libraries will use use the interface for logging and then the application will choose the logging library of their choice for the application as a whole.
+Since everything follows the interface it works.

+Go does not have a detailed interface.
+The logging package included in the standard library has been insufficient so many logging libraries have been created.

+Various libraries/packages use the a logging implementation of their choice.
+When those are pulled into a larger application is will end up having multiple different logging systems.
+The main application needs to wire them all up or it will miss some logs.
+If you take a look at applications like Kubernetes, Nomad, and many others you'll discover they import many different logging implementations.

+Using interfaces provides a may to move away from multiple implementation, simplify codebases, reduce binary size, and reduce threat surface area.

+## What This Package Provides

+This library includes several things including:

+- A Go interface for leveled logging.
+Those levels include - Fatal, Panic, Error, Warn, Info, Debug, Trace
+- When logging messages the interface can do a message, a message with formatting string and arguments, and a message with fields (key/value pairs)
+- Package level logging functions whose implementation can be changed/set
+- Reference implementations for logrus, zap, the standard library, and a CLI
+- A simple default implementation so it just works for library testing and simple situations

 ## Usage

 The usage documentation is broken down into 3 types of usage depending on your situation.
+These examples are for library/package authors, applications, and logger implementation developers.

 ### Library / Package Authors